oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

 Just don't implement the thing you don't want to implement.
 A `MethodError` indicates this quite well and as shown gives a more informative error message than you will write.

-A often missed feature is that you can declare a function without providing any methods.
+An often overlooked feature is that you can declare a function without providing any methods.
 This is the ideal way to add documentation for a function that you expect to be overloaded.
 This is done via `function probability_estimate end`.
 As shown. (using `probability_estimate2` to show how it should be done correctly)